Miguel Mejía (pitcher)

-Miguel Mejía is a Puerto Rican former professional baseball pitcher.
+Miguel Mejía (born January 19, 1988) is a Puerto Rican professional baseball pitcher.
 He played in the Chinese Professional Baseball League (CPBL) for the Brother Elephants and Lamigo Monkeys, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Career

 Detroit Tigers

 On August 20, 2009, Mejía signed with the Detroit Tigers as an undrafted free agent after he was not selected in the 2009 Major League Baseball draft.
 He split his first professional season between the rookie–level Gulf Coast League Tigers and High–A Lakeland Flying Tigers, posting a 3.18 ERA in 3 total appearances.

 Mejía split the 2010 campaign between the Low–A Connecticut Tigers, Single–A West Michigan Whitecaps and Lakeland.
 In 35 games for the three affiliates, he compiled a 6–3 record and 2.80 ERA with 66 strikeouts and 5 saves across 70 2/3 innings of work.
 Mejía was released by the Tigers organization on March 21, 2011.